andrewlarry/video3-eth-contracts/README.md

-# video3-eth-contracts
+# ethereum-boilerplate
-Smart contracts for video3 service
+Boilerplate for DApp development